chvancooten/NimPlant/README.md

-screenshot        Take a screenshot of the user's screen. select            [id] Select another NimPlant. shell             [command] Execute a shell command. shinject          [targetpid] [localfilepath] Load raw shellcode from a file and inject it into the specified process's memory space using dynamic invocation. sleep             [sleeptime] <jitter%> Change the sleep time of the current NimPlant. upload            (GUI) [localfilepath] <remotefilepath> Upload a file from the NimPlant server to the victim machine. wget              [url] <remotefilepath> Download a file to disk remotely.
+screenshot        Take a screenshot of the user's screen. select            [id] Select another NimPlant. shell             [command] Execute a shell command. shinject          (GUI) [targetpid] [localfilepath] Load raw shellcode from a file and inject it into the specified process's memory space using dynamic invocation. sleep             [sleeptime] <jitter%> Change the sleep time of the current NimPlant. upload            (GUI) [localfilepath] <remotefilepath> Upload a file from the NimPlant server to the victim machine. wget              [url] <remotefilepath> Download a file to disk remotely.